apollo

 0

-SUMATRIPTAN belongs to a group of medicines called selective serotonin receptor agonist.
-It is primarily used to treat migraine.
+Sumatriptan is used to treat migraine.
 It reduces the symptoms of migraine and stops the attack from becoming worse.
 Migraine is a primary headache disorder.
 Migraine most often starts at puberty.
-People most affected by migraine at the aged between 35 and 45 years.
+People most affected by migraine are aged between 35 and 45 years.
 Migraine is supposed to result from the swelling (dilatation) of vessels of blood in the head.
 It is more common in women.
 It is caused by the initiation of a process deep in the brain that causes the release of pain-producing inflammatory substances across the head's blood vessels and nerves.

-SUMATRIPTAN works by narrowing the blood vessels in the head, stops the spread of pain to the brain, and blocks the release of substances that cause nausea and other migraine symptoms.
+Sumatriptan works by narrowing the blood vessels in the head, stopping the spread of pain to the brain, and blocking the release of substances that cause nausea and other migraine symptoms.
 This relieves the attack of migraine.

-Take SUMATRIPTAN as prescribed by your doctor.
-You are advised to take SUMATRIPTAN for as long as your doctor has prescribed it for you depending on your medical conditions.
-You may experience dizziness, drowsiness, weakness, peripheral neuropathy (itchy and numbness of hand and feet), and flushing (hotness in the ears, face, trunk, and neck).
-Most of these side effects of SUMATRIPTAN do not require medical attention and gradually resolve over time.
+Take Sumatriptan as prescribed by your doctor.
+You are advised to take Sumatriptan as long as your doctor has prescribed it for you, depending on your medical conditions.
+You may experience dizziness, drowsiness, weakness, peripheral neuropathy (itchy and numbness of hands and feet), and flushing (hotness in the ears, face, trunk, and neck).
+Most of these side effects of Sumatriptan do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent, reach out to your doctor.

-Before starting SUMATRIPTAN, please inform your doctor if you have an allergy to sumatriptan and any other part of sumatriptan, allergy to any other medicines, and high blood pressure.
-If you ever had chest pain, heart disease, heart attack, liver disease, and depression, immediately contact your doctor.
-If you are more than 65 years of age, then inform to doctor because it may cause side effects.
+Before starting Sumatriptan, please inform your doctor if you have an allergy to sumatriptan and any other part of sumatriptan, an allergy to any other medicines, and high blood pressure.
+If you ever have chest pain, heart disease, heart attack, liver disease, and depression, immediately contact your doctor.
+If you are more than 65 years of age, then inform your doctor because it may cause side effects.
 Immediately contact your doctor if you are pregnant and breastfeeding.

 Medicinal Benefits

-SUMATRIPTAN belongs to a group of medicines called selective serotonin receptor agonist.
+Sumatriptan belongs to a group of medicines called selective serotonin receptor agonists.
 It is primarily used to treat migraines.
-SUMATRIPTAN works by narrowing the blood vessels in the head, stops the spread of pain to the brain, and blocks the release of substances that cause nausea and other migraine symptoms.
+Sumatriptan works by narrowing the blood vessels in the head, stopping the spread of pain to the brain, and blocking the release of substances that cause nausea and other migraine symptoms.
 This relieves the attack of migraine.

 Directions for Use